The Vermont Statutes Online

-(3) Organizations which qualify for exempt status under the provisions of 26 U.S.C. § 501(c)(3) and agricultural organizations, qualified for exempt status under 26 U.S.C. § 501(c)(5), when presenting agricultural fairs, field days or festivals, as amended, shall be exempt as follows:
+(3) Organizations that qualify for exempt status under the provisions of 26 U.S.C. § 501(c)(3) and agricultural organizations qualified for exempt status under 26 U.S.C. § 501(c)(5), when presenting agricultural fairs, field days, or festivals, as amended, shall be exempt as follows:

 (B) Charges for admission to a place of entertainment by and sales to or uses by such organizations shall be exempt from the tax under this chapter.

 (C) Sales other than entertainment charges by qualified Section 501(c)(3) organizations shall be exempt if the organization's gross sales of tangible personal property and services that would be subject to tax under this chapter but for this subdivision, in the prior year, did not exceed $20,000.00.

 (D) Sales of fresh cut flowers only, by a qualified Section 501(c)(3) organization, during a single annual sales event not to exceed seven days, shall be exempt.